rubenolander/honk-the-chonker/README.md

-INSERT MANDATORY GIF

-# Project Title
+# HONK THE CHONKER

-Text about the project.
-This would also be a great place to link the game on Netlify.
+This will soon be a place to honk the chonker.
+You'll also be able to use scroll wheel to change something.

 # Installation